scotthlee/tars/README.md

 ### Notes
 This version of the app requires an Azure Service Principal with access to the Azure OpenAI API.
 Environment variables should match how they are used in the code, for example, so that `GPT4_URL` is the base URL for the relevant Azure OpenAI model deployments (the app uses `gpt-4-turbo` and `text-embedding-ada-002`), `API_TYPE` is 'azure_ad', `SP_TENANT_ID` is your Service Principal tenant ID, and so on.
 Please reach out to either your program informatics lead or EDAV technical support for help setting those up, if you run into issues.

+**General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
+Github is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.

 ## Public Domain Standard Notice
 This repository constitutes a work of the United States Government and is not